Is Summer Orientation mandatory?

 What time does orientation end?

 The second day of orientation usually comes to an end mid-afternoon.
-You should be available to be here until 4 p.m. in case the advising process takes longer than expected.
+You should plan to be on campus until 4 p.m. in case the advising process takes longer than expected.
 Please do not make travel plans that would require you to leave campus before that time.

 What is the cancellation policy?